 - Is your author name formatted all-uppercase?
 If so, these names will not be read in Google Scholar.
 Please capitalize the first letter of each part of your name, e.g. "John Doe" from your OSF profile.

 Is your preprint on OSF Preprints or one of the branded community preprint services hosted on the OSF?
 If so, your preprint should be indexed in search in a few minutes.
-If it's not, please report it to email@example.com.
+If it's not, please report it to our support team.

 Is your preprint on a third-party preprint service indexed in the aggregate search on OSF Preprints?
 There are many reasons a preprint might not show up in our aggregate search.
 We're always working to improve our index and working with other preprint services to improve their feeds.
-If you report a "missing" preprint to firstname.lastname@example.org, we can investigate.
+If you report a "missing" preprint to our support team, we can investigate.
 Please note that we harvest new content nightly, so give our index a day to catch up with any newly-created preprints on external services.
+Contact our support team using the support center beacon found on the bottom right side of any OSF support page:

 Preprint DOIs are generated automatically when you upload a preprint.
 If your work has been published, you can provide the DOI of your associated journal article to let others know that your preprint has been published.